 Hey, I’m not claiming this to be the best banana bread ever.
 Let’s face it, banana bread is banana bread, plain and simple.
 Paul McCartney gave this title to the bread and I liked it, as reminded me of something a toddler would say, so I kept it.
 This banana bread was super moist, and stayed moist before it was consumed.
-I loved that it used some whole grain flours instead of the traditional white flour, and my kids loved it even though there were no chocolate chips hidden in it.
+I loved that it used some whole grain gluten-free flours instead of the traditional white flour, and my kids loved it even though there were no chocolate chips hidden in it.

 Best ever banana bread: